How do I use EC2Rescue to troubleshoot issues in my Amazon EC2 Windows instance?

 System requirements

-Note: EC2Rescue runs only on Windows Server 2008 R2 or later, but the tool can analyze the offline volumes of Windows Server 2008 or later.
+Note: EC2Rescue only runs on Windows Server 2008 R2 or later, but the tool can analyze the offline volumes of Windows Server 2008 or later.

 Resolution